Rashycoder/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

  File 5 has a function that Reverses a string
  File 6 has a funcion that prints characters of a string file 7 has a function that prints half a sting
+ File 8 hasa function that prints given elements of an array of int File 9 has a function that copies a string